‘The Mindy Project’ Season 6: Will There Be A Happy Ending For Mindy And Ben?

 The Mindy Project has been renewed for a sixth and final season, airing this September on Hulu.
 Although several were expecting that the series will come to an end soon, many were still surprised when Mindy Kaling confirmed that Season 6 will be its last.

 In an interview with Entertainment Weekly, Mindy Kaling revealed that The Mindy Project Season 6 would see Mindy experience the joys and struggles of married life.
-Season 5 finale ended with Mindy finally married to Ben (Bryan Greenberg), ready to start their little family with their kids Leo and Lindsay.
+The Season 5 finale ended with Mindy finally married to Ben (Bryan Greenberg), ready to start their little family with their kids Leo and Lindsay.

 “We’re really excited about this last season.
 I think the timing is exactly right.
-What’s weird is, Mindy is married at the end of the season 5 finale, but she has never been married in the series, so that’s incredibly fun for a character who’s been obsessed with [marriage] and has come close many times, and seeing her disavow it for a while after her disastrous breakup with who she thought was her soulmate.
+What’s weird is, Mindy is married at the end of the Season 5 finale, but she has never been married in the series, so that’s incredibly fun for a character who’s been obsessed with [marriage] and has come close many times, and seeing her disavow it for a while after her disastrous breakup with who she thought was her soulmate.
 And now she’s married!
 The final season is the final time—it’s the best time—to confront what that reality is for her,” Kaling said.

 Couple of one two vigilantes out here. (via @bryangreenberg)